SayatErtufenk/LoanManagement/README.md

 ## Overview

-This project is a **Loan API** developed for a bank, enabling their employees to create, list, and pay loans for customers.
+This project is a **Loan Management** developed for a bank, enabling their employees to create, list, and pay loans for customers.
 It provides RESTful endpoints secured with JWT-based authentication and role-based authorization.

 ## Features